semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 The following example uses three rules:

-- On "master" branch: assign pipeline to organization queue called "Production"
+- On the "master" branch: assign pipeline to organization queue called "Production"
-- When the commit includes any Git tag: assign pipeline to project-level queue called "Image build queue"
+- When the commit includes any Git tag: assign pipeline to a project-level queue called "Image build queue"
-- If none of the other rule match: default to running pipeline in parallel (no queue)
+- If none of the other rules match: default to running pipeline in parallel (no queue)

 ```yaml title="Conditional queue example"
 version: v1.0